 This scaling up programme is a collaboration between the RCOG, Croydon Health Services NHS Trust, the Royal College of Midwives (RCM) and the London School of Hygiene and Tropical Medicine (LSHTM), with funding provided by The Health Foundation.

-The fourth and final region will begin rolling out the care bundle from the end of September 2017.
+The fourth and final region is now rolling out the care bundle.
 Each region consists of four participating maternity units who have nominated themselves and committed to participating in the project.
-Local champions from each unit will attend a Skills Development Day at the College and then, using a train-the-trainer approach, cascade this training to their midwifery and obstetric colleagues.
+Local champions from each unit attended a Skills Development Day at the College and then, using a train-the-trainer approach, are cascading this training to their midwifery and obstetric colleagues.

 In the past 10 years, rates of Obstetric Anal Sphincter Injury (OASI) have increased in England.
 Experiences in some maternity units have shown that some of the underlying problems related to this rise in OASI include: